Premier Student Loan Center Loan Forgiveness

 Do Teachers get Loan Forgiveness?

-First of all, you should have earned at least a bachelor’s degree and also received full state certification as a teacher.
-Secondly, you need to have taught full-time for at least five consecutive years at a qualifying low income elementary or secondary school.
-You can look up the eligibility of your school at the Directory of Teacher Cancellation Low Income (TCLI), on the website of Federal Student Aid.
+To qualify for the Teacher Loan Forgiveness program, you need to meet specific eligibility criteria.
+First, you must have earned at least a Bachelor’s degree and obtained full state certification as a teacher.
+Second, you must have taught full-time for at least five consecutive years at a qualifying low-income elementary or secondary school.
+The Directory of Teacher Cancellation Low Income (TCLI) on the Federal Student Aid website can help you determine if your school qualifies.

 As far as the eligibility of the kinds of loans is concerned, subsidized and unsubsidized Stafford loans from the Federal Family Education Loan (FFELP), and the William D. Ford Direct Loan Program is eligible.
 The portion of consolidation loan that paid off an eligible Stafford loan may also be eligible for forgiveness.
 It is also noteworthy that in order to avail loan forgiveness, you must be considered a new borrower.
 You are considered a new borrower if you got your loan after October 1st, 1998, and did not have an outstanding balance on a Stafford or Direct Loan when you got your loan.